Roy and Bessie Largent

 In 1949 a crippled Bessie received a wonderful tribute from the hometown Burnett Field fans.
 Bedfast, unable to walk, she was brought to Dallas by ambulance and honored in a moving ceremony at home plate.
 Monty Stratton was on hand to pay tribute.
 She received $425 in cash earned from the sale of prized autographed balls and other baseball memorabilia.

 Even though Bessie could not easily leave her home, she tried to keep her hand in the game.
 An article in The Sporting News quoted Bessie asking former players she had signed to correspond with her.
 She was a member of the Poetry Society of Texas, and spent much of her time composing verse.
 She had some poems published, including one published in The Sporting News quoted below.

-Together in death as in life Bessie died on Roy's birthday, at the Wilson Rest Home in McKinney on September 28, 1958, at age 76.
+Together in death as in life Bessie died at the Wilson Rest Home in McKinney on September 26, 1958, at age 76.
 She is buried beside Roy in the Pecan Grove cemetery.

 "The Rookie", by Mrs. Roy Largent

 And utmost confidence wore,

 I'll soon be a Cobb or a Ruth.

 To show you I'm telling the truth."

 Called in a catcher to pitch.

 He told them "To just throw a curve